 Chicken tractor for sale

 So now what are we up to?
 We are putting in a new pasture this summer and designing a permanent chicken coop with multiple runs so we can rotate the birds on the land.
 This chicken tractor was a great learning tool, but with the size farm we have, we think a permanent coop will be more practical and efficient.
+Also, with hubby's physical limitations, it was just too big and awkward for him to move.
 Since we can't mix these six old ladies with a new young flock, we put up ads on Craigs List and Facebook today offering this chicken tractor and the hens to a good home for $10.
 The response has been overwhelming!
 So, next spring we might have eggs for sale for you.